Cueva de las Manos, Río Pinturas (Argentina)

-Cueva de las Manos, Río Pinturas, contains an exceptional assemblage of cave art, executed between 13,000 and 9,500 years ago.
-The people responsible for the paintings may have been the ancestors of the historic hunter-gatherer communities of Patagonia found by European settlers in the 19th century.
+Cueva de las Manos, Río Pinturas (a World Heritage site) contains an assemblage of cave art, executed between 13,000 and 9,500 years ago.
+The people responsible for the paintings may have been the ancestors of the historic hunter-gatherer communities of Patagonia.

 Located in the province of Santa Cruz, Argentina, the cave lies in the valley of the Pinturas River.
 The Pinturas River Canyon valley, at a height of 240 m (787 ft) above sea level, is an isolated spot in the Patagonian landscape.